rh442/Web-102/Project/Community_Board/README.md

 ## Notes

--I had trouble with aligning the contents to make them centered
+- I had trouble with aligning the contents to make them centered
 - I had issues with the gif. imgur link isn't loading in Readme and my gif is too big to upload to repo.

 ## License